pubeldev/OpenPrintTag/docs_src/nfc_data_format.md

    }
 </style>

-- The top layer format of the NFC tag is an NDEF message.
+- The top layer format of the NFC tag is an NDEF message in a NDEF TLV record.
+   - The tag MAY contain other TLV records.
+The NDEF TLV record doesn't have to be the first TLV record.
 - The message has an **NDEF record** of MIME type **application/vnd.prusa3d.mat.nfc**.
    - The payload of the record consists of:
       1. **Meta section** (CBOR map)